 It also makes me wonder if the Director actually wants any changes serious enough to wipe out its own existence.
 Perhaps, and perhaps not.

 Whilst investigating these rules (and googling a bit) I noticed several people complaining about this show, and especially this episode.
 And I think they are probably right.
 It is a mess.
 Which brings me to #4.
-There are a few too many loopholes...
+There are too many loopholes...

 S02E12 - 001

 This episode was so utterly predictable it is almost sad.
 Vincent looking for a new host was so NOT surprising, sigh.

 Will there be a third season of Travelers?
 I fear not.
 Which leaves us with a huge cliffhanger.

 Frankly, perhaps it is better that way because I do not see a believable way out of this predicament.
 The whole world knows about the travelers, so any secret 'spiel' is out the window.
 Unless the writes come up with some really good ideas any solution would be laughable and loom like a shadow over the remainder of the show.
 May I suggest a kind of 'shattered reality' solution?